Ron Wigginton: Later activities

 In 2016, Wigginton founded the 200 acre STAR Ranch in North Fork dedicated to the landscape arts.
 The following year he completed infrastructure and first land forming and began agricultural building design and construction with architect Rob Wellington Quigley.
+Completed in 2019, the Ranch complex included studio and art storage buildings.
+In 2020, together with his Landscape Assistant, Adam Casner, an East-West aligned "STAR-Viewing Platform" was built on the lower 40 acres.